tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 	  For this tutorial, you'll integrate the OpenWeatherMap weather API information info formatted in the blueprint format.

-4. Copy the following code, which aligns with the API Blueprint spec, and paste it into the Apiary blueprint editor.
+4. Copy the following code, which aligns with the API Blueprint spec, and paste it into the Apiary Blueprint editor.

     ```markdown
     FORMAT: 1A